 - Confirm request is configured with "POST" and Act-On Incoming Webhook URL.

-- If Incoming Webhook requires Token Authentication, continue, otherwise skip to the next step.
+- If the Incoming Webhook requires Token Authentication, continue; otherwise, skip to the next step.

 - Navigate to Authentication.